 - Baidu SEO

 Wechat is China’s largest social platform, with more than 1.2 billion users in 2020.
 It is thus one of the most powerful tools for your chocolate digital marketing in China.
 On WeChat, you can create a community around your brand so that you can share new products and engage your followers.

 Weibo is the second-largest social media in China.
 It is an open social platform, so it is ideal for mass marketing in order to reach as many as possible audiences in a short time.

-KOL (Key Opinion Leader) marketing is very popular now in China, and Weibo is a meeting point of all KOLs and celebrities that you can name.
+KOL (Key Opinion Leader) marketing is very popular now in China, and Weibo is a meeting point for all KOLs and celebrities that you can name.
 But the choice of which KOL suits best your brand needs to be considered carefully because not every KOL can give positive results for all types of products and the problem of fake data proposed by KOLs should not be ignored.

 A Marketing Agency in China

-Gentlemen Marketing Agency is a company specialized in digital marketing.
+Gentlemen Marketing Agency is a company that specialized in digital marketing.
 We can help you to reference your products and communicate on Chinese social networks.

 Do you have an interest in the chocolate market in China?
 We can provide you with a complete analysis and work out an efficient marketing strategy for your project.
 Need advice from an expert?
 Feel free to contact us